mkmarek/forex.analytics/README.md

  strategy found in a certain generation. **Fitness** is a fitness value of a certain strategy calculated by fitness evaluation algorithm.
  **Generation** is the number of generation which was just completed.
 The **strategy** parameter describes which strategy it shall use as a referential.
 This parameter is not mandatory.

+ The **pipInDecimals** parameter describes how much is one pip for a certain currency pair which you are analyzing.
+ This parameter is mandatory.

+ **Spread** then defines the difference between buy and sell prices in pips.

  ```javascript
  function progressCallback(strategy, fitness, generation) {